learn-co-students/CSS-Flexbox-Code-Along-london-whitehat-1908/README.md

 squeezed, spilling over, or pushed out of place.
 If you open that same page on a larger monitor, you might see excess empty space.

-However, CSS has some powerful solutions for this.
+However, CSS has ome powerful solutions for this.
 In this lesson we will be discussing one of them: flexbox.

 Flexbox makes it easier to build page layouts that are dynamic.
 As the